Trickle-down is a scam.

 Then there are the bogus statistics.
 Conservatives have two basic arguments why tax hikes on rich people won’t work.
 First, rich people don’t have enough money, and second, they pay too much in taxes already.

 The first argument says that even if you taxed rich people at 100%, it would only produce enough revenue for running the government for a few months; there just isn’t enough money there to do the job.

 The second argument is that rich people already have too high a burden.
 In this argument, they claim that the top 1% of income earners pay about 40 percent of all taxes into the federal government.
 So unfair!
 And let’s not mention that the top 1% own about 40% of the wealth, so a 40% rate is more than fair.
 No, let’s totally ignore that.

 But wait.
 Those two claims by conservatives don’t add up.
-The average real tax rates (the actual percentage of earnings paid as taxes after all adjustments are made) for the top 1% is 25% (that’s being generous, they usually pay under 10% of their total income).
-If 25% taxation pays 40% of all taxes collected, then 100% of their income would pay for 160% of all taxes.
+The average real tax rates (the actual percentage of earnings paid as taxes after all adjustments are made) for the top 1% is given as 25%.
+And if 25% of their income pays for 40% of all taxes collected, then 100% of their income should pay for 160% of all taxes.
 That would absolutely be more than enough to do the job for the whole year and then some.

 The discrepancy between the two arguments proves that these people are playing fast and loose with the numbers; both arguments are full of lies.

 Usually, individual conservatives don’t make both arguments; some make one, and some make the other.
 But few make both.
 Few, but not none.
 In 2011, Michele Bachmann shamelessly made both arguments in one three-week period.
 No one in the media called her out on it.